|Birth: ||Feb. 17, 1873|

 OBITUARY - George W. Brown

-George William Brown, son of William Andy and Diane Brown, was born February 17, 1873 at Lathrop, Mo. and passed away at the Rush County Memorial Hospital, La Crosse on December 19, 1959 at the age of 86 years, 9 months and 23 days.
+George William Brown, son of William Andy and Diane Brown, was born February 17, 1873 at Lathrop, Missouri. and passed away at the Rush County Memorial Hospital, La Crosse on December 19, 1959 at the age of 86 years, 9 months and 23 days.

 He came with his parents to Danby Valley, near Brownell, Kansas, on May 10, 1881, where he resided until his passing.